Magic Mont Saint Michel Photo Spots, Brittany France

 The rooftop of the North Tower from the Ramparts (Tour Du Nord)

-The North Tower is part of the ramparts.
-That is the best place to capture the Normandy landscape and watch the people walking on the bay in the low tides.
-It is also the sunset spot, a magical place to admire nature.
-The best time is in the late afternoon when you can enjoy the views of the bay and wait for the sunset.
+The North Tower, part of the castle walls, is the best place to take in the pretty Normandy views and see folks walking on the bay when the tide is low.
+It’s also a magical spot to watch the sunset and enjoy nature.
+The perfect time to visit is in the late afternoon, so you can admire the bay and wait for the sun to set.

 Everywhere on the old walls at the east side

-The old walls (ramparts) from the North Tower extend to the south.
-You can still take photos of the Normandy coast and the bay views.
-Compared to the main streets, the walkway on the old walls is less crowded.
-You have a good chance to capture the views of the medieval walls, the old buildings, and the bay.
+The ancient walls, extending from the North Tower to the south, provide a great opportunity for capturing photos of the beautiful Normandy coast and bay views.
+Unlike the bustling main streets, the walkway on these old walls is less crowded, offering a good chance to snap shots of medieval walls, historic buildings, and the bay.

-On a cloudy or stormy day, it is possible to take photos with dramatic effect.
+On a cloudy or stormy day, you can even capture photos with a dramatic effect.

 Normandy landscape and the people walking on the bay in the low tides